 - Very comprehensive

 - # of different options offered

 Princeton Review MCAT FAQs

 Is Princeton MCAT review worth it?

 With that being said, Princeton Review’s courses are very in-depth and include everything you will need.
 A purchase of a prep course should be looked at as an investment in your future.

-Princeton Review offers great options for MCAT prep.
-We pegged them as one of our recommended providers in our best MCAT prep course reviews.
+Princeton Review offers great options for the MCAT.
+We pegged them as one of our recommended providers in our MCAT prep course reviews.
 The amount of content, number of different options, and features offered are hard to beat.

 Princeton Review has been helping students with test prep for a very long time.
 They are an established player in the test prep industry.
 If you want to invest in a course with little risk, Princeton Review should be your top choice.

 If you are ready to start studying, choose a MCAT test date and get your studies started.